Best Cell Phone Plans

 T-Mobile8.57.4

-As of January 2024, T-Mobile still holds the championship belt for the fastest data speeds on average.
-OpenSignal’s Download Speed Experience metric measures users’ everyday experiences with 4G and 5G wireless networks, and T-Mobile blows the competition out of the water.
+T-Mobile gets the fastest data speeds on average, according to Opensignal.
+The analytics company rates speed through the Download Speed Experience metric, which measures users’ everyday experiences with 4G and 5G wireless networks—and T-Mobile blows the competition out of the water.

 Average download speeds